ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

-## How to bake an Ortelius Pi Part 3 | The Configuration
+## How to bake an Ortelius Pi Part 3 | The GitOps Configuration

 ### Introduction